-While preparing for UPSC Civil Services mains exam, aspirants spend a lot of time in handling the general studies and optional subjects as well.
+While preparing for UPSC Civil Services Mains Exam, aspirants spend a lot of time in handling the general studies and optional subjects as well.
 But they should also focus equally on Essay paper.
 You need to write two essays, for each one you get four topics to choose from.
 Each essay accounts for 125 marks.
 However, it is prudent to prepare for this paper since it is for 250 marks and can make or break your final tally.
 This article gives you a few tips to follow while preparing for the essay paper.

-How to Prepare for Essay in IAS?
+How to Prepare for Essay in UPSC Civil Service Exam?

 - Build a habit of reading newspaper editorials every day.
 Essay questions are many times asked from current affairs.